-For 2011, our compensation committee worked with Radford to select and approve the comparison group of companies included in the competitive assessment.
-Our compensation committee aims to choose a comparison group in line with best practices, and changes were made to focus the group based on sector, revenue, market cap and stage.
-Radford provided an independent review of the peer group and recommended changes for the compensation committee's consideration.
+In October 2011, our compensation committee met with Radford to select and approve the comparison group of companies included in the competitive assessment for 2012.
+Our compensation committee aims to choose a comparison group in line with best practices, and adjusts the comparison group if necessary to ensure alignment with sector, revenue, market cap and stage.
+Radford provided an independent review of the market comparison group and recommended changes for the compensation committee's consideration.
 The comparison group was based upon the following criteria:

-- Industry Focus-biotechnology and specialty pharmaceutical companies; - Stage of Development-a blend of companies with either marketed products, but with limited commercial infrastructure, or companies with no marketed products, but in the later stages of product development; - Revenues-generally below \$200 million to reflect companies in a newly commercial or scaling-up phase of business: - Market Capitalization-generally between \$200 million and \$1.2 billion, based upon the companies' trading ranges at the time of selection, which was generally one half to three times the company's thencurrent valuation: - Number of Employees-companies with, on average, between 150 to 500 employees to reflect the organizational scale and complexity of the business; and - Location-companies located in the west or east coast biotechnology hubs.
+- Industry Focus- pharmaceutical, specialty pharmaceutical or biotechnology companies - Stage of Development-a blend of companies with a marketed product and limited commercial infrastructure, or with no marketed products but with a new drug approval application filed - Revenues-generally below \$200 million to reflect companies in a newly commercial phase of business - Market Capitalization-generally between \$200 million and \$1.2 billion - Number of Employees-companies with, on average, between 150 to 500 employees to reflect the organizational scale and business complexity - Location-companies located in the west or east coast biotechnology hubs

-For 2011, the compensation committee approved the companies comprising the market comparison group, which are:
+Based upon these criteria, our compensation committee approved the following market comparison group for 2012:

-Acorda Therapeutics, Inc. Momenta Pharmaceuticals, Inc.

-Arena Pharmaceuticals, Inc. Nektar Therapeutics

-Avanir Pharmaceuticals, Inc.

-Dyax Corp.

-Halozyme Therapeutics, Inc.

-Idenix Pharmaceuticals, Inc.

-InterMune, Inc.

-Isis Pharmaceuticals, Inc.

-ISTA Pharmaceuticals, Inc.

-Jazz Pharmaceuticals Public Limited Company

-NPS Pharmaceuticals, Inc.

-Optimer Pharmaceuticals, Inc. Orexigen Therapeutics, Inc.

-Questcor Pharmaceuticals, Inc.

-Santarus, Inc.

-Savient Pharmaceuticals, Inc.

-Theravance, Inc.
+Acorda Therapeutics, Inc. Arena Pharmaceuticals, Inc. Auxilium Pharmaceuticals, Inc. Avanir Pharmaceuticals, Inc. Dyax Corp.
+Halozyme Therapeutics, Inc. Idenix Pharmaceuticals, Inc. Isis Pharmaceuticals, Inc. ISTA Pharmaceuticals, Inc. Momenta Pharmaceuticals, Inc. Nektar Therapeutics NPS Pharmaceuticals, Inc. Optimer Pharmaceuticals, Inc. Questcor Pharmaceuticals, Inc. Santarus, Inc. Savient Pharmaceuticals, Inc. Theravance, Inc.

-Radford relied on data for the peer group gathered through publicly available information included in company proxy statements and Radford's Global Life Sciences Compensation Survey for the specific peer group.
+Radford relied on data for the market comparison group gathered through publicly available information included in company proxy statements and Radford's Global Life Sciences Compensation Survey for the specific market comparison group.
 In addition, data was gathered from a broader group of companies in the life sciences sector with headcounts between 150 and 500 employees, reflecting the complexity and scale of the company's business.

-In considering an individual named executive officer's compensation, Radford predominantly utilized peer group information and supplemented that with survey information to provide more specific market information where the direct peer group did not have sufficient data for that officer.
-This approach is an industry best practice to make sure that the compensation committee is not relying on a limited number of data points to make these critical decisions.
+In considering an individual named executive officer's compensation, Radford predominantly utilized market comparison group information and supplemented that with survey information to provide more specific market information where the direct market comparison group did not have sufficient data for that officer.
+This approach is an industry best practice intended to make sure that our compensation committee is not relying on a limited number of data points to make these critical decisions.
 The compensation committee received a detailed report outlining the statistical summaries for each of the named executive officers in order to assist them in their decision making.

-The selected companies in the market comparison group are companies that fall within a reasonable range of comparison factors and/or that we may compete with for executive talent, and were not selected on the basis of executive compensation levels.
-In addition, the pool of senior executive talent from which the company draws and against which it compares itself extends beyond the immediate market comparison group and is represented by the survey data.
-As a result, the compensation committee uses a combination of industry survey data and peer group data to analyze the overall competitiveness of the company's compensation.
+The selected companies in our market comparison group are companies that fall within a reasonable range of comparison factors and/or that we may compete with for executive talent, and were not selected on the basis of executive compensation levels.
+In addition, the pool of senior executive talent from which we draw extends beyond the immediate market comparison group and is represented by the survey data.
+As a result, our compensation committee uses a combination of industry survey data and market comparison group data to analyze the overall competitiveness of our compensation.

 While we believe that comparisons to market data are a useful tool, we do not believe that it is appropriate to establish executive compensation levels based solely on a comparison to market data.
-While compensation paid by other companies is a factor that the compensation committee considers in assessing the reasonableness of compensation, the compensation committee incorporates flexibility into our compensation programs and in the assessment process to respond to and adjust for the evolving business environment and other factors described above, and relies upon the judgment of its members in making executive compensation decisions.
+While compensation paid by other companies is a factor that our compensation committee considers in assessing the reasonableness of compensation, our compensation committee incorporates flexibility into our compensation programs and in the assessment process to respond to and adjust for the evolving business environment and other factors described above, and relies upon the judgment of its members in making executive compensation decisions.